Free Multi-Member LLC Operating Agreement Templates (U.S.)

 Importance of the MMLLC operating agreement

-• Precise details of the business arrangements- An operating agreement provides members with clear details of the business structure.
+• Precise details of the business arrangements- Such agreement provides members with clear details of the business structure.
 Given that all members have a clear understanding of the limited liability company’s procedures and rules, there is no likelihood of misunderstandings and disputes between members.

 • Personal liability protection for owners- Without an LLC operating agreement, members can be vulnerable to personal liability if they seemingly operate the company like a sole proprietorship or simple partnership.
 This gives the owners more legitimacy in the eyes of customers, lenders, or even competitors.